open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 ## Considerations when exporting Cumulative Data Points

+Histogram metrics with CUMULATIVE temporality are NOT SUPPORTED and will NOT be exported.

+When possible, Sum metrics should use DELTA temporality.
 When receiving Sum metrics with CUMULATIVE temporality, this exporter performs CUMULATIVE to DELTA conversion.
 This conversion can lead to missing or inconsistent data, as described below: